matteocargnelutti/this-is-not-a-framework/README.md

 This is not in any way meant to be _"the optimal way"_ or even _"the right way"_ of doing so.
 Personal opinions and likings were most definitely a part of some of the choices made here, and this is clearly acknowledged.

-**This boilerplate was put together, nonetheless, with two main principles in mind:**
+**This boilerplate was put together, nonetheless, with a few principles in mind:**
 - **Simplicity**:
 It has to be easy to understand, use and edit.
+- **Standard:**
+It must rely almost exclusively on features that are part of web standards specifications.
 - **Independence**:
 It must not require any third-party software package to be used, besides a JavaScript runtime.
 No package.json, no Pipfile.